-- The accident log will be completed as soon as possible after the accident occurs by the member of staff or first aider who deals with it. - Accident reports are filled out online by the Mrs Press/school office which go direct to the LA.
+- The accident log will be completed as soon as possible after the accident occurs by the member of staff or first aider who deals with it.
+This should then ne reported Mrs Press to complete an online report - Accident reports are filled out online by the Mrs. Press/school office which go direct to the LA.
 The site manager then keep a record of these electronically - As much detail as possible will be supplied when reporting an accident - Records held in the first aid and accident book will be retained by the school for a minimum of 3 years, in accordance with regulation 25 of the Social Security (Claims and Payments) Regulations 1979, and then securely disposed of